NewPythonX-NPX/VeloStrap/README.md

 # 🎁 VeloStrap

-VeloStrap helps people with Roblox's FPS as some people are on low-end devices and don't have any good bootstrapper to boost their FPS.
+VeloStrap is a deep modding tool for Roblox, helping players customize their experience and boost performance.
+*"Deep modding is fun"*

-Copyright (c) 2026 NewPythonX Studio.
+Copyright (c) 2026 @horimiya_lover8053 & NewPythonX Studio
 All rights reserved.

 ---